-We are excited to announce that the fifth in the series of revived Western Canadian Studies Conferences will be held in Brandon from the Wednesday, September 25 to Saturday, September 28, 2019.
+Intersections and Crossings is a joint meeting of the Western Canadian Studies Conference and the Northern Great Plains History Conference.
+It takes place in Brandon from the Wednesday, September 25 to Saturday, September 28, 2019.
 Brandon University is located on Treaty 2 Territory, the traditional homelands of the Dakota, Anishanabek, Oji-Cree, Cree, and Métis people.

 See you in Brandon!